rnabioco/djvdj/README.md

 ### Filtering

 `filter_vdj` allows you to filter a Seurat object using the added clonotype information or any other columns present in the meta.data.
-The terms `.chains` and `.seqs` can be used to filter based on the chains detected for the cell or the sequence of the chain.
-Filtering is only performed on cells that include VDJ data, all other cells will remain in the object.
+For cells with multiple chains, the information for each chain is stored as a single row, separated by a “;”.
+When filtering, columns with VDJ data will be expanded based on the delimiter “;”.
+The columns that are expanded for filtering can be specified with the `split_cols` argument.
+By default filtering is only performed on cells that include VDJ data.

 Filter to only include cells with both IGH and IGK chains